filamentgroup/Ajax-Include-Pattern/README.md

     $("[data-append],[data-replace],[data-after],[data-before]").ajaxInclude( { proxy: "quickconcat.php?wrap&files=" } );

+## Browser Support

+Ajax-Include works in most modern and semi-modern browsers, even IE6.
+That said, the `data-media` feature will only work in media-query supporting browsers, and for broad compatibility within media-query supporting browsers, it's recommended that you include the MatchMedia polyfill and MatchMedia `addListener` polyfill.
+Both can be found in the `libs/` directory, or at [the matchMedia polyfill project on Github](https://github.com/paulirish/matchMedia.js/).
+To see how these are used alongside ajaxInclude, check out the source of any of the demo pages.

+## Unit Tests

+The unit test suite can be run via `tests/ajaxInclude.html`, or on the Github site [here](http://filamentgroup.github.com/Ajax-Include-Pattern/test/functional/).
+Note that the unit tests for the optional proxy noted above will only run on a php-supporting web server.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).